etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 ## Error Handling

-`FilterTransformation` supports error redirection using `LinkErrorTo()`.
+`WhereTransformation` supports error redirection using `LinkErrorTo()`.
 If the predicate throws an exception, it can be caught and routed to another component:

 ```csharp
 var errorDest = new MemoryDestination<ETLBoxError>();